Skip to content

 5. Keep the better result, delete the other worktree

-Whichever strategy you choose, the end-to-end cycle looks the same:
+Whichever strategy you choose, the end-to-end cycle is broadly the same:

 1. Isolate — create a branch or worktree